karnow/agauto/README.md

-# My frist commercial website made in React JS technology
+# My first commercial web application made in React js for a car dealer.

 Below is a link to it: